vageeshragav/TM-and-TE-waves-in-circular-wave-guide/README.md

 About
 -----
 This project demonstrates TM and TE modes in an ideal circular waveguide of radius a.
-The included scripts compute modal cutoff frequencies using Bessel function roots, plot dispersion diagrams, and render 2D cross-sectional field patterns (Ez for TM, Hz for TE).
-The outputs are suitable for teaching, reports, and basic validation of waveguide behavior.
+The included scripts compute modal cutoff frequencies using Bessel function roots, plot dispersion diagrams, and render simple field patterns in cross-section.

 Theory (short)
 --------------